St. Louis

 “The author of the Sacrament is God alone, and that one Mediator betwixt God and man, Jesus Christ: the reason is evident, because He hath right only to institute a Sacrament, who can bestow those graces that are sealed to worthy receivers in the Sacrament, and can withhold them, and punish unworthy receivers; which, because it appertains to God alone, He and no other must be the ordainer of it.
 155

 And what are the benefits of the two sacraments?
-They flow from Christ’s suffering and death:
+Unlike the lesser sacraments, they are fully gracious or sufficient:

 “The grace itself in one word, is, the whole obedience, merit, death, and passion, of our Savior; and the benefits that flow from thence, justification, wisdom, sanctification, redemption.” p.
 154

-Thomas Rogers, chaplain to Queen Elizabeth, further explains the definition of sacrament given in article 25 with three criteria– it being ‘general’, or given to the whole church militant; ‘ordinary’, or having an outward sign that is natural; and ‘immediately’, or instituted by Christ himself, not directly by the Father or the apostles, for salvation:
+Thomas Rogers, chaplain to Queen Elizabeth, also explains the definition of sacrament given by article 25 through three criteria– it being ‘general’, or given to the whole church militant; ‘ordinary’, or having an outward sign that is natural; and ‘immediately’, or instituted by Christ himself, not indirectly by the Father’s creation or the apostles ministry, for salvation.
+He begins:

 And sometimes general to the whole church militant, and ordinary, as in the time of the gospel.
 And then a sacrament is defined to be a ceremony ordained immediately by Christ himself, who by some earthly and outward element doth promise everlasting favor and felicity to such as with true faith and repentance do receive the same.
 And such sacraments in the New Testament we find only to be baptism and the Lord’s supper.” (p. , Full Exposition)

-Bishop John Cosin, a compiler for the 1662 BCP, explains the difference between lesser and greater sacraments by their nature and institution:
+Bishop John Cosin– principle compiler of the 1662 BCP– explains the difference between lesser and greater sacraments in the same manner as Jewel, i.e., by their nature or institution:

 “That there be other five that are commonly so called, but not so truely, as having not the nature, institution, force, power, or dignity, that the two true Sacraments, and properly so called, have.
 So it is a calumny to say that the Book maketh mention of seven sacraments promiscuously, or numberth them altogether in a lump, as if the other five had a common nature, as well as they have sometimes a common name, wit the two true ones, Baptism and the Lord’s Supper.
 For, though they be all called Sacraments, that is, Holy Mysteries of our Religion; yet they are not all generally necessary to salvation, nor have they all the same institution, power, or a visible element, ordained by Christ, as the two proper Sacraments have, according to St. Austin’s defintion, Accedat verbum ad, &c. ” (Correspondences of John Cosin, p.
 131-2)